I Have Been Admitted

 It is very important that you complete this step.
 You will use your SDSUid to log in to multiple systems at SDSU, which are used for business and academic purposes.

 Final Official Transcripts

-- If you are an applicant with any other coursework in progress at the time of admission, you are required to provide a final official transcript to Graduate Admissions no later than the end of the first semester of enrollment.
+- Other Coursework: if you have any other coursework in progress at the time of admission, you are required to provide a final official transcript to Graduate Admissions as soon as possible, but no later than the end of the first semester of enrollment.

 Apply for Financial Aid

 To begin the financial aid application process complete a Free Application for Federal Student Aid (FAFSA) as soon as possible.
 Be sure to use the IRS data retrieval option when completing your FAFSA to reduce errors and list SDSU's federal school code (001151) on your FAFSA.